 Students transferring credit to Louisburg College from other institutions must have at least two semesters in residence at Louisburg College, must earn at least 30 semester hours at Louisburg, and must earn at least a "C"(2.00) average on Louisburg College work to qualify for graduation.
 Quality points at other institutions are not used in computing averages for graduation.
-Students may transfer back to Louisburg College as many as 18 semester credit hours from a regionally accredited 2- or 4-year college while still earning a Louisburg College diploma.
+Once a student leaves the college, a maximum of 18 semester credit hours from a regionally accredited 2- or 4-year college can be transferred back to Louisburg College in order to earn a diploma.